openflighthpc/use.openflighthpc.org/docs/source/general-usage/data_basics.rst

 Your home directory
 -------------------

 The shared filesystem includes the home-directory area for the user you created when your cluster was launched.
 Linux automatically places users in their home-directory when they login to a node.
 By default, Flight Compute will create your home-directory under the ``/home/`` directory, named after your username.
-For example, if your user is called **jane**, then your home-directory will have the absolute path ``/home/jane/``.
+For example, if your user is called **centos**, then your home-directory will have the absolute path ``/home/centos/``.

 The Linux command line will accept the ``~`` (*tilde*) symbol as a substitute for the currently logged-in users' home-directory.
 The environment variable ``$HOME`` is also set to this value by default.
-Hence, the following three commands are all equivalent when logged in as the user **jane**:
+Hence, the following three commands are all equivalent when logged in as the user **centos**:

- - ``ls /home/jane``
+ - ``ls /home/centos``
  - ``ls ~``
  - ``ls $HOME``